dickloraine/quarto-shadowdark/README.md

 The example file shows and explains how to use this template.

-The used fonts are in the font directory in this repository.
+The used fonts are in the _extensions/shadowdark/assets/font directory in this repository.